 Transport goods.
 Use clean power.

 Pierce County has the transportation and technology to move products and people to their destinations quickly and efficiently.
 The region is well connected by highway, rail, air, water, utilities, and fiber.
-An abundance of hydropower and wind power make our energy clean and affordable.
+An abundance of hydropower and wind power mean that our energy is not only clean but comes with some of the lowest costs in the nation.

 I-90 is the northernmost, east-west, coast-to-coast interstate, a Strategic Freight Corridor carrying international and domestic interstate and intrastate trade.
 Seattle is less than 30 miles (50 km) north of the Pierce County line.